-Edge machine learning refers to the ability of an embedded system to perform complex and data intensive calculations locally.
+Edge Machine learning refers to the ability of an embedded system to perform complex and data intensive calculations locally.
 It is an alternative to cloud computing.
-The Nvidia Jetson TX2 removes the need of transferring data to a cloud and can be optimized for local, real-time processing.
+The Nvidia Jetson TX2 removes the need for transferring data to a cloud and can be optimized for local, real-time processing.

 What are the features of Nvidia’s Jetson TX2 and areas where it has improved over the TX1?